Lercerss/SOEN343/README.md

 ### Running the Server

-To start the web application, use the following command in the base directory:
+To start the web application, use the following command inside anansiBE/:

 ```
 npm start